symfony/symfony-docs/service_container.rst

         }
     }

 Congratulations!
-You've created your first service class!
+You have created your first service class!
 You can use it immediately inside your controller::

     // src/Controller/ProductController.php